 Looking for a stick-to-your-ribs chowder for cold nights?
 Using hash browns gives you a chowder that feels more like a meal, versus a soup.
 It’s full of potassium, helping your body after a long day of sweating.

-Pack all the dry ingredients except for the milk in a sandwich bag.
+Pack all the dry ingredients except for the milk/cheddar in a sandwich bag.
 Mark bag “Add 3 cups water”.
-Pack the dry milk in a snack size bag.
+Pack the dry milk and cheese in a snack size bag.

-In your pot place the water and the potato bag, bring to a boil.
+In your pot add the water and the potato bag contents, bring to a boil.
 Lower the heat and simmer for 5 minutes.
 Stir often, lowering the flame as needed.

 Stir in the milk powder, then the cheese.
 Turn off the stove and let sit for a minute to melt.